spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 <br />

 ### Settings
-The **Settings** section displays options for OS patching, scheduled scans, scheduled backups, cluster role binding, and location.
+This section displays options for OS patching, scheduled scans, scheduled backups, cluster role binding, and location.
 Use the default values, and click on the **Validate** button.
 <br />

 ### Review
 Review all configurations in this section.
 The **Review** page displays the cluster name, tags, node pools, and layers.
-If everything looks good, click on the **Finish Configuration** button to finish deploying the cluster.
+If everything seems good, click on the **Finish Configuration** button to finish deploying the cluster.
 Deployment may take up to *20 minutes* to finish.

 While deployment is in progress, Palette displays the cluster status as **Provisioning**.
 While you wait for the cluster to finish deploying, you can explore the various tabs on the cluster details page, such as **Overview**, **Workloads**, and **Events**.
 <br />

 # Validate
-In Palette, navigate to the left **Main Menu** and select **Clusters**.
-Next, select your cluster to display the cluster Overview page and monitor cluster provisioning progress.
+Navigate to the left **Main Menu** and select **Clusters**.
+Choose your cluster to display the cluster **Overview** page and monitor cluster provisioning progress.

 When cluster status displays **Running** and **Healthy**, you can access the application from the exposed service URL with the port number displayed.
-For the Hello Universe application, one of the random port random port between 30000-32767 is exposed.
+One random port between 30000-32767 is exposed for the Hello Universe application.
 Click on the port number to access the application.

+The screenshot below highlights the NodePort to access the application.

 ![Screenshot of highlighted NodePort to access the application.](/tutorials/edge-native/clusters_edge_deploy-cluster_access-service.png)

+Clicking on the exposed NodePort will take you to the Hello Universe application.
 <br />

 <WarningBox>